about the

 The Restoration

-Prior to signing the papers to purchase the Rose, JP and Kris met with their friend and contractor, Rob Eggleton.
+Prior to signing the papers to purchase the Rose, we met with our good friend and contractor, Rob Eggleton.
 Rob had grown up in the area and knew a lot about the history of the Rose (He is also an accomplished outdoorsman who runs the Catskill Mountain Guide Service).
 Rob was considering retirement but agreed to stay on to oversee the extensive renovation required to restore the Red Rose to its iconic status.

 Nearly all of the work on the Rose was managed and done by an outstanding team of local independent woodworkers and contractors, including Jeff Yaun (plumbing), Paul Miesner (electrical), Hal Klinger (excavation), Gary Stulmiller (mason), Dahlman and Sons (landscaping), Robert Eden (flooring), Phil Guzzo (framing), the Roscoe Lumber Yard and many more.
 Without Rob’s efforts, the entire project simply would not have been possible.

 The initial goal of the project was to buy The Rose, renovate the building and save such a cherished community landmark.
 In short, saving The Red Rose for the next generation of owners.
-Kris and JP knew restoration and renovation, but also recognized that they would need to partner with someone to help manage the project on the ground.
+As we finished the renovation project, we realized that we had fallen in love with the historic Rose, and wanted to help see it through to its future.

-Early on, Escape Brooklyn played a role in starting the interior design style for The Rose.
-They painted and styled the bar and brought in Jack Decker of Vernacular Design who saved the original 1938 bar base, expertly fabricated a new bar top and built a new back bar with wood salvaged from the old bar.
+Early on, there were many decisions to be made around what to keep of the best parts of what was already there.
+The bar was painted and styled to feel like what it once was.
+Jack Decker of Vernacular Design saved the original 1938 bar base, and expertly fabricated a new bar top and built a new back bar with wood salvaged from the old bar.

 All of the vintage barn wood that Rob’s crew expertly installed on the ceiling of the dining room and lounge area was reclaimed from fallen barns in upstate New York.
 Noted sign maker, Roger Baker, came to the project via a referral from Roscoe Brewery owners Phil and Donna Vallone, and created the new Red Rose sign with an artistic nod to the building’s historic past and an enduring quality rare among sign makers today.